omni-us/jsonargparse/README.rst

     >>> cfg.lev1.opt2
     'from env 2'

-There is also the :code:`parse_env` function to only parse environment variables, which might be useful for some use cases in which there is no command line call involved.
+There is also the :func:`yamlargparse.ArgumentParser.parse_env` function to only parse environment variables, which might be useful for some use cases in which there is no command line call involved.

 YAML configuration files